 Website design and development have existed for nearly as long as websites have existed.
 People may confuse the terms “web design” and “web development.”
 Each has a completely different role.
 However, when it comes to the general concepts of web design vs. web development, the distinction is a little clearer.

 They are crucial in the development of a successful digital product, but web design and development do not share the same concerns and priorities within the process.

 Web Development vs Web Design: What are the differences?

 These are two fundamentally different aspects of the website development process that necessitate two distinct skill sets.
-So far, if you’ve been thinking that you can be both, you’re mistaken.
-One of the most common misconceptions is that designers and developers are the same people, despite the fact that they specialize in completely different fields.
+So far, if you’ve been thinking that you can be both, you’re wrong.
+One of the most common misconceptions is that designers and developers are the same people, even though they specialise in completely different fields.